spryker/spryker-docs/docs/acp/user/intro-to-acp/acp-installation.md

 ## Getting SCOS ACP-Ready

 As mentioned before, the first step to install ACP on SCOS is to get SCOS ACP-Ready.
-This itself requires different update step depending on the template version on which your project was started.
+This itself requires different update steps depending on the template version on which your project was started.

 - **SCOS Product Release [202212.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202212.0/release-notes-202212.0.html)**: All changes are included for out-of-the-box ACP-Readiness, but need be verified on the project level
 - **Older versions**: All steps required are for ACP-Readiness